 If you rupture a gill with a hook, a hemorrhage ensues and the fish bleeds to death.
 Gut hooked fish survive poorly for a number of reasons including bleeding, impaired feeding ability, infection, and disease.

-What happens if a hook stays in a fish?
+How long does a hook take to dissolve in a fish?

 Hook wounds may appear minor to anglers, but damage to the gills, eyes, or internal organs can be fatal.
 If the fish is hooked deep in the throat or gut, research shows that it is best to cut the leader at the hook and leave the hook in the fish.
 Prolonged attempts to remove the hook often do more harm than good.